If you loved False Positive, try No One Gets Out Alive

 What they share

-Theyboth carry the paranoid mood tag, and they sit in Horror / Mystery / Thriller territory.
+Theyboth carry the dread, paranoid mood tags, and they sit in Horror / Mystery / Thriller territory.
 If that's the register that drew you to False Positive, the second film will land in a comparable space — through a different lens.

 What No One Gets Out Alive is